 Sometimes the Bounty Hunter is a villain, a sadist who profits off the death and suffering of others.
 Sometimes he's a Glory Seeker who wants to bring down the toughest targets.
 More often, though, he is a just a working stiff who tries to do the right thing — or something close to it.
 Buried deep within his grizzled, world-weary exterior is still an idealist with a heart of gold.
 Because there is nothing that prevents a Bounty Hunter from taking both legal and shady bounties, this character is usually a Lawful Neutral.

 The Bounty Hunter is increasingly popular in Speculative Fiction ever since Boba Fett made it cool.
 It helps that space is thought of as another"frontier", and Western tropes go well with science fiction.
 And since it's so cool, most often bounty hunters in fiction are depicted as extremely skilled individuals and will prove a challenge for the main characters unless they are either there just to show us how overpowered our hero is or if the bounty hunters are themselves the main character(s).

-When in company of actual bounty hunters, you will speak of them as "bail agents".
+When in the company of actual bounty hunters, you will speak of them as "bail enforcement officers".

 See also: Inspector Javert